clearbon/cordova-plugin-netswipe/README.md

 cordova-plugin-netswipe
 =======================

-Plugin to integrate NetSwipe SDK from Jumio into Cordova/PhoneGap based applications
+Plugin to integrate NetSwipe SDK from Jumio into Cordova/PhoneGap based applications.

+Note that this plugin is not from Jumio.

 #Introduction

-NetSwipe Cordova plugin allows to integrate the NetSwipe SDK from Jumio into your applications.
+NetSwipe Cordova plugin allows intergrating the NetSwipe SDK from Jumio into your mobile applications.

-NetSwipe enables apps to scan the payments cards (debit/credit) in order to accept payments in your apps.
-NetSwipe is much more reliable in recognizing card information than similar card.io SDK.
-It also includes recognition of expiration date, card holder name on card, includes a manual capture with customizable fields and provides server storage of all swipes for transaction verifications/tracking.
+NetSwipe truns your mobile phone into a payment card scanner that accepts and validates cards.
+NetSwipe is more accurate in recognizing card information than similar card.io SDK.
+It also includes recognition of expiration date, card holder name on card, includes a manual capture with customizable fields.

 NetSwipe is a commerical product and a proper commercial license is required for this plugin to work.